metacall/core/source/loaders/rs_loader/README.md

 2. The loader generates a temporary Cargo project
 3. The crate is compiled into a shared library (.so)
 4. Exported functions are discovered through metadata
-5. Functions become callable from MetaCall CLI
+5. Functions become callable from MetaCall CLI/Library.

 ### Why Nightly Rust is Required

-The Rust loader depends on unstable compiler features used for metadata extraction and symbol inspection.
+The Rust loader depends on unstable compiler features and `rustc` compiler API, used for metadata extraction and symbol inspection.
 These APIs are only available in the Rust nightly toolchain.
 Using stable Rust typically results in the loader compiling but exported functions not appearing in inspect.

 ### Building

-Consider the Main project README.
+Use CMake for building `rs_loader`, check the (README)[/docs/README.md] for more info.

 ### Tested Environment